 - Which lines of business in your organization have been granted exclusions from your standard procurement process (and may not have been included in the overall supplier inventory)?
 Does documentation exist for any exceptions that have been made?

-- How can you use the available information to achieve quick wins to build program momentum with management and your board of directors?
+- How can you use the available information to achieve quick wins and build program momentum with management and your board of directors?

-If you do not know the services or products that are provided by your existing suppliers, then a review of how your suppliers are onboarded and what information is captured upfront is an important place to start.
+If you do not know the services or products that are provided by your existing suppliers, then you’ll need to review the supplier evaluation process, and determine what supplier risk information is captured up-front.

-The manual survey methods for building your organization’s inventory likely have gaps or inaccuracies, given that they are based on reporting of supplier relationships by individuals.
-What if there was a more objective way to discover, evaluate, build, and continuously verify your supply chain inventory?
+Manual survey methods for building your organization’s inventory likely have gaps or inaccuracies, given that they are based on reporting of supplier relationships by individuals.
+What if there was a more objective way to discover, evaluate, build, and continuously verify supplier risk information?

-Emerging automated tools and platforms, ones that leverage multi-tier, multi-factor, and continuous inventory discovery processes, demonstrate this possibility.
+This “more objective way” exists — in the form of emerging automated tools and platforms, ones that leverage multi-tier, multi-factor, and continuous inventory discovery processes.
 These tools can use a variety of artificial intelligence technologies and include machine learning and natural language processing.
 This makes it possible to fill in important gaps, remove overlaps, and resolve conflicts in supplier and subcontractor inventory tiers, while continuously validating and adding to your existing supplier inventory.

-These tools provide actionable insights into and alerts of the risks introduced to your supply chain.
+As part of supplier evaluation, these tools provide actionable insights into and alerts of the risks introduced to your supply chain.
 They continuously monitor changes in supplier relationships and associated risk factors.
 Machine learning can be used to discern relationships from public, commercial, and private sources of data that are not obvious in investor/ownership, board membership, and subcontractor relationships, to name a few.
-Machine learning can also be used to build out more robust risk information; for example, identifying ripple effects of geographic events.
+Machine learning can also be used to build out more robust supplier risk information; for example, identifying ripple effects of geographic events.
 Natural language processing can immediately identify and alert you to negative information about suppliers in public news feeds, allowing for a proactive response before the news negatively impacts your organization.

-In order to leverage this opportunity effectively and efficiently, your organization would need a minimum amount of information regarding your suppliers.
+In order to leverage this opportunity effectively and efficiently, your organization would need a minimum amount of information for supplier evaluation.
 Otherwise, the high volume of data returned by these automated tools could overwhelm you.
 This baseline information includes:

 - Supplier name